 CSE 993 - Doctoral Supervised Teaching

 This course introduces the doctoral student to classroom or laboratory teaching under the supervision of a faculty mentor.
 Prerequisites: Consent of Instructor.

-(F;S;SS)
+(F;S;SS); 2.000 TO 3.000 Credit hours

 CSE 994 - Doctoral Supervised Research